-Jaffa is mentioned in the Book of Joshua as the territorial border of theTribe of Dan, hence the modern term, "Gush dan".
-Unfortunately, the tribe of Dan did not manage to dislocate the Philistines from Jaffa, but many descendants of Dan lived along the coast and earned their living from ship-making and sailing.
-In the "Song of Deborah" the prophetess asks: "Why doth Dan dwell in ships.
+In the Book of Joshua, Jaffa marks the territorial boundary of the Tribe of Dan, giving rise to the modern term "Gush Dan."
+Unfortunately, the tribe couldn't displace the Philistines from Jaffa, yet many Dan descendants settled along the coast, engaging in ship-making and sailing.
+The "Song of Deborah" questions why Dan resides in ships.

 Following Canaanite and Philistine dominion, Jaffa was conquered by King David and King Solomon, who utilized its port for importing cedars from Tyre to construct the First Temple.
 The city remained under Israelite control throughout the united kingdom era.

 Our Experience in Jaffa: Learning and Exploration